 8. Improves emotional resilience

-As previously mentioned, taking consistent showers can help you tolerate stress, which, in turn improves your emotional resilience.
-Regular and consistent cold showers can ensure that you body will get used to the sensations.
+As previously mentioned, taking consistent showers can help you tolerate stress, which, in turn, improves your emotional resilience.
+Regular and consistent cold showers can ensure that your body will get used to the sensations.

 9. Boost fertility

-Although there isn’t a wide range of research, some small studies have found that there is evidence that suggests that cold showers can increase male fertility.
-Hot baths have shown to reduce the level of sperm count, and cold showers are a good counter activity to reverse the effects.
+Although there isn’t a wide range of research, some small studies have found that there is evidence that suggests that cold showers can increase male fertility to some degree.
+Hot baths have been shown to reduce the level of sperm count, and cold showers are a good counter activity to reverse the effects.

 10. Anti-aging